masari-project/masari-webwallet/README.md

 If you find a potential security issue, please contact me so we/i can patch it as soon as possible
 Encryption is done with a certified library, [Tweetnacl.Js](https://github.com/dchest/tweetnacl-js)

+# Other coin/crypto
+If you are a dev of a cryptonight/monero fork and would like to get a fork, please contact me.
+Depending of you coin specificities, I can provide support, maintenance and development/updates for a payment in return, crypto only.

 # Roadmap
 See [ROADMAP.md](ROADMAP.md)